Risk Impact Calculation: Understanding Risk as Likelihood x Impact

-Have you thought about the fundamental equation of risk?
+Have you thought about the fundamental equation of the probability of the risk?

 If you’ve seen an airline in the news recently, it’s probably been another story of a company brought to its knees by technology risk.

 For businesses, technology risk is governed by one equation: Risk = Likelihood x Impact.
-This means that the total amount of risk exposure is the probability of an unfortunate event occurring, multiplied by the potential impact or damage incurred by the event.
+Risk is a measure of the likelihood of an event occurring multiplied by its impact.
+This means that the total amount of risk exposure is the probability and impact of an unfortunate event occurring.
+Evaluating a risk involves assessing potential hazards and their impact.
 If you put a dollar value on the impact, then you can value the risk and in a simple way compare one risk factor to another.

 But “Impact” is going up!
-If you’re a CIO, the problem here is that the impact of technology is increasing, so technology risk is also increasing.
+If you’re a CIO, the problem here is that the impact of a risk is increasing, so technology risk is also increasing.
 When the right hand side increases, the left hand side increases.

 Said another way, technology benefits and deployments have been rising, but so have dependency and risk.
 Digital technology has never played a more important role in business execution, and nearly every business process is dependent on one or more enterprise systems.
 Today the Office of the CIO is vital to nearly every process.
 And as we’ve learned from Delta to Starbucks, when technology glitches occur, business comes to a grinding halt.